PVJyo123/Practice/ARM.md

 A processor, also known as a Central Processing Unit (CPU), is the brain of a computer or any computing device.
 It is the component responsible for executing instructions from programs by performing basic arithmetic, logical, control, and input/output (I/O) operations.
 It controls the flow of data in a system.

+### waht is RISC

+RISC (Reduced Instruction Set Computer) is a CPU architecture design.

+RISC was developed to improve CPU speed and efficiency.

+Earlier CPUs used CISC (Complex Instruction Set Computer), which had many complex instructions but took more clock cycles to execute.

+RISC was a simplification approach: Instead of making instructions powerful, make them simple but fast.